CommandRunner/command-runner/README.md

 2. **Prepare Command Playbook**

+   - It’s recommended to edit commands.txt directly to organize your saved commands more effectively.
+Using the save command function will simply add the new command to the bottom of the list, which can make organization harder.
    - Edit `commands.txt` to add your frequently used commands (one per line)
    - An example format is provided in commands.txt, edit it to your liking.